Chile Exploration Spending – 2023 Summary

-Over the last couple years, it has generally been agreed by analysts that the supply of copper will become extremily tight unless new projects can be brought online.
-Long-term demand for copper is expected to increase due to the the base metal being an essential element needed for the energy transition.
+Analysts generally agree that the supply of copper will become extremely tight unless new projects can be brought online.
+Demand for copper is expected to increase significantly due to the base metal being an essential element needed for the energy transition.
 Everything from electric vehicles to energy storage will require copper.

 Overview of Report

 The focus of the report is exploration spending, with a particular focus on junior miners.
 The purpose of focusing on the junior segment is to analyze the progress and status of those exploration projects that can eventually become technically feasible and economically attractive.

 - In 2023, global exploration activity slightly dropped compared to 2022.
 Exploratory activity fell from US$13 billion in 2022 to US$12.7 billion.

 - Global exploration grew at an average growth rate of 16.1% per year since 2020.